vishk23/moses/Reports/Commercial Lending/BUILT/docs/project-notes.md

 ---

 Ok so ctrlpersnbr didn't work property.
-We can insert
+Mostly good, but there are just nulls where we actually have contorlling people, we need to get from elsewhere.

 Need to get from this table: